-Discriminatory policies can be formal or informal, and include one-off decision, long-term plans and rules that have been decided but are yet to be implemented.
+Discriminatory policies can be formal or informal, and include one-off decisions, long-term plans and rules that have been decided but are yet to be implemented.

 The important point to note is that if a policy applies to everyone in the same way, it is neutral, but it if applies to everyone and has a worse effect on some than others, it is indirectly discriminatory.
 Which if we’re honest, makes it a bit of a minefield when attempting to introduce or update our policies.

-The reason for this is that, in dealing with hidden barriers which are not easy to anticipate or to spot, indirect discrimination aims to achieve a level playing field, where people sharing a particular protected characteristic are not subjected to requirements which many of them cannot meet but which cannot be shown to be justified.
+In dealing with hidden barriers which are not easy to anticipate or to spot, HR policies and procedures which are reviewed to avoid the risk of indirect discrimination aim to achieve a level playing field, where people sharing a particular protected characteristic are not subjected to requirements which many of them cannot meet and which cannot be shown to be justified.

 It is always open to an employer to show that their PCP is justified.
 The issue of whether a policy or practice can be objectively justified will often be the most important consideration when implementing change or defending a later claim.